pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 If you are not running rrdcached(1), then leave this property value undefined and the plugin will use rrdtool(1) for all database manipulation.

+## RRDTool internal configuration

+There are a number of additional configuration options in the [rrdtool] property together with a set of defaults which are guranteed to deliver a working RRD database.
+Feel free to tweak these ... ideally after reading and understanding the RRDTool user documentation.

 ## Example configuration

-My configuration file is listed below.
+The user-definable part of my configuration file is listed below.
 For the purpose of exposition, the JSON has been re-formatted to show one-tweak-per line (the order of tweaks is irrelevant).

 1. Use the "name" property to apply nice fluid names (lines 013-017).
 These are the default tweaks that ship with the plugin.